lasiporu1/CHHMS-CAPD/INDEX.md

-# 🏥 Hospital Patient Management System - COMPLETE IMPLEMENTATION
+# 🏥 Woard & Clinic Management System - COMPLETE IMPLEMENTATION

 ## 📌 START HERE - Read This First!

 Welcome!
-Your Hospital Patient Management System is **fully implemented and ready to use**.
+Your Woard & Clinic Management System is **fully implemented and ready to use**.

 ### What You Have
 ✅ Complete PHP/MySQL hospital management system